 - Use proper tools to service engine.

 - Do not run engine in an enclosed area.
 Exhaust gases contain carbon monoxide, an odorless and deadly poison.

 - Store fuel in approved safety containers.

 - Do not store fuel near open flame.

-- Appliances such as a stove, furnace, or water heater use a pilot light which can create a spark.

 - No smoking when filling fuel tank. - Do not remove fuel cap while engine is running. - Do not refuel indoors where area is not well ventilated.
 Outdoor refueling is preferred. - Do not refuel while engine is running.
 Allow engine to cool for 5 minutes before proceeding. - Use fresh fuel.
 Stale fuel can gum carburetor and cause leakage. - Check fuel lines and fittings frequently for cracks or leaks.
 Replace if necessary. - Do not operate engine if fuel has spilled.
 Move machine away.
 Avoid creating any ignition until the fuel has evaporated. - Do not run engine above rated speeds.
 This may result in damage and injury. - Do not tamper with the engine speed selected by the original equipment manufacturer. - Do not operate engine with grass, leaves, dirt or other combustible materials in muffler area. - Do not operate engine without muffler.